Payment Flow and Custom Development

 and ended_at

-are assigned the current time.
+will be assigned the current time.

 The customer.subscription.deleted